cs3216/cs3216.github.io/assignments/facebook.md

 have to handle when integrating both SDKs – thankfully this is only a one-time cost.
 Once you figure it out, you will have no problems using both.

-As you may expect, we will be combining the principles of using the JavaScript SDK in <span>standalone\_js.html</span> and the principles of using the PHP SDK in <span>standalone\_php.php</span>.
-The sample file you should look at is aptly named
-<span>standalone\_php\_and\_js.php</span>.
-The code should look more or
-less familiar since you’ve seen most of it so far.

 Login works perfectly fine using either of the SDKs because we are using the Facebook SDK.
 Both SDKs also recognize the cookie created by the